 Michelle Gallagher (CPA/ABV/CFF) is a nationally-recognized business valuation expert.
 In addition to serving clients with valuation for tax and other matters, she leads Adamy Valuation’s family law practice.
 Her extensive experience includes serving as a trusted consultant, expert witness, mediator, and court-appointed expert. www.adamyvaluation.com

-Learn more about this topic at the AAML/BVR National Divorce Conference, May 8-10, 2019 www.bvresources.com/events/national-divorce-conference-2019
+Learn more about the TCJA and alimony at the AAML/BVR National Divorce Conference, May 8-10, 2019 www.bvresources.com/events/national-divorce-conference-2019

 How the TCJA Affects Families – Divorcing or Intact

 A look at the provisions of the Tax Cuts & Jobs Act (TCJA) that will affect families – whether or not they are in a state of dissolution.

 New Tax Law Helps & Hurts High-Net-Worth Divorce Cases